 2. Invest in High ROI Improvements

-Any time you can make an improvement that costs $1,000 but yields a $2,000 increase at listing, you’ll make money.
+According to this real estate lawyer, any time you can make an improvement that costs $1,000 but yields a $2,000 increase at listing, you’ll make money.
 Why not effect as many of these investments as you can?

 In terms of generating a significant ROI, consider such remodel projects as: painting, upgrading countertops, replacing a backsplash, updating a garage door, staining a deck, remodeling a master bathroom suite, and/or upgrading light fixtures and hardware throughout your home.